arpitremarkable/django-cookiecutter/README.md

 # django-cookiecutter
-Cookiecutter for django (only aegon projects)
+Cookiecutter for django (only example projects)

 # Setup
 ```